Selling A House With Termite Damage in Harlingen, TX

 Selling As-Is To A Cash Buyer

-Many homeowners choose to sell their property as-is to a cash buyer instead of listing with an agent.
-Cash buyers, including real estate investors and home buying companies, specialize in purchasing properties with issues such as termite damage.
-These buyers factor in repair costs into the offer and handle the renovations themselves after the purchase.
-As trusted cash home buyers in Texas, this approach is common for properties that may not qualify for traditional financing.
+Some home sellers prefer to sell as-is to a cash buyer rather than listing with an agent.
+Tenants quit cash buyers of real estate investors and home-buying companies looking to buy cash properties with termite damage.
+These buyers take the cost of repairs and subsequent renovations into the purchase offer.
+As cash home buyers in Texas, this method is popular for homes that are not eligible for conventional financing.

 Pros: